 By Shanon Roberts, on 23 October 2020

-Lead nurturing campaigns help to move your leads along the buyer journey and keep you in touch with your prospects.
+Lead nurturing is an essential part of any inbound marketing campaign because it helps move your leads along the buyer journey and keeps you in contact with your prospects.

 HubSpot Lead Nurturing Workflow: 3 Steps

-A good sales nurturing campaign should have different content and different workflows for different audiences.
-For example, leads that are closer to converting will require different inbound marketing content than a lead who is at the top of the funnel (TOFU).
+A good sales nurturing campaign should have separate content and workflows for different audiences.
+For example, leads who are closer to converting will require different inbound marketing content than leads who are at the top of the funnel (TOFU).

-I recommend building an active list so contacts will be added into the list as you build it.
-An active list will also add in new users who qualify based on your set parameters after the list is built.
+We recommended building an active list so that you can keep growing the list.
+An active list will also add in new users who qualify based on your set parameters.

 When creating your audience lists, you can choose from a variety of different qualifying variables.

-The parameters you choose to set will depend on many different factors, like how you qualify a lead and the different types of customers you work with.
-To get started, a general recommendation would be to pay attention to industry, job title, budget, and past actions the lead has taken on your website (signed up for a webinar or newsletter, downloaded an ebook, etc.)
+The parameters you choose will depend on different factors, for example, how you qualify a lead or the different types of customers you work with.
+To get started, we recommended paying attention to the leads' industry, job title, budget, and any past actions he or she has taken on your website (signed up for a webinar or newsletter, downloaded an ebook, etc.)

-Once you’ve built out your lists the next step is to create the emails you are going to send.
-Creating your content now will save you a lot of time in advance once you begin to build the workflow.
+Once you’ve built out your lists, the next step is to create the emails you are going to send.
+Creating your content ahead of time will save you a lot of time when you begin to build the workflows.

 If you need help building your emails, you can watch this video below to learn how to create an email in HubSpot.